ldas11/PIT/README.md

 # PIT

-This repository contains the code used for the laboratry "Praktikum Informationstechnik" at KIT.
+This repository contains the code used for the laboratory "Praktikum Informationstechnik" at KIT.
 The code is meant for a device similar to a Segway.